reportei/reportei-n8n-node/README.md

 - **0.1.2**
   - Added the optional **Custom Webhook Base URL** input in the trigger node.
   - Users can now specify a public domain (such as a tunnel URL) to replace localhost, making it easier to receive events behind NAT or local environments.

+- **0.1.3**
+  - **NEW**: Added optional **Template Selection** for Reports and Dashboards.
+  - Templates are now loaded dynamically based on the selected project.
+  - Enhanced API endpoint handling with multiple fallback URLs for better reliability.
+  - Improved error handling for template loading operations.